David Marcou

 Additional Comments

-Mizzou was the first school my parents and I attended 1 of my three university graduations for; we hadn’t been to the previous graduations.
+Mizzou was the first school my parents and I attended 1 of my three university graduations; we hadn’t been to the previous graduations.
 Held outdoors, I’ve been told I chain-smoked during it.
 I quit smoking permanently in 1989 when I returned to Columbia, Mo., to work in a news mail-room.
-We lived in Columbia maybe six months then, when my son Matthew was two.
+We lived in Columbia ca. six months then, when my son Matthew was two.
 Matt now has a very successful career of his own as an electrical engineer, after his military service & his graduation MCL from a Philadelphia university.
-He and his partner live & work in north-eastern Illinois, & Matt recently completed Johns Hopkins U’s Online MS Program in Environmental Sciences Etc. (early 2024).
+He and his partner live & work in north-eastern Illinois, & Matt hopes to graduate from Johns Hopkins U’s Online MS Program in Electrical Engineering in Dec.
+2023 .–From DvJosMarcou.